yaco16/compta/README.md

 - Toastify : for handling the alert messages (success, error)
 - Next-auth : for managing the user's session and the protected routes
 - Sass : for managing a few CSS variables
+- Nprogress : for loading a spinner each time a new page has to be opened

 ## Back
 - Express